 The U10 Tigers would end the season with a 22 wins and the U12 Orange Tigers would win 15 games.
-Currently the U13 team has 18 wins and only 5 loses while playing out the rest of the season.
+The U13 team had 21 wins and only 9 loses while finishing 4th in the New England Playoffs.
 It all reflects back on the hardwork over the winter months the players and coaches put forth that proved to be the results througout the entire season.
-We wish everyone continue success playing ball over the summer and look forward in seeing everyone next month for the start of the 2015 Tiger season.
+We look forward in seeing everyone next month for the start of the 2015 Tiger season.